Pokémon Go Revenue and Usage Statistics (2025)

 How popular is Pokémon Go?

-After a slump in 2017, Pokémon Go has grown every year in popularity.
-It currently has over 150 million monthly active users.
+After a slump in 2017, Pokémon Go grew in popularity.
+It currently has about 55 million active users.

 Where is Pokémon Go most popular?